zaiisao/Documentation/en/Interactive Broadcast/call_statistics_web.md

 <a name ="network_statistics"></a>
 ### Get the statistics of the network

 The statistics of the network include the network type and the network connection.
-You can use these statistics to optimize your app to provide customized content.
+You can use these statistics to optimize your application to provide customized content.

 You can: